DenizIra33/metoo-twitter-data/README.md

 # MeToo Twitter Data

-This repository is used for the Master Thesis of Sophie Mottier, entitled "Au delà des 280 caractères: modes de constitution des collectifs et formes énonciatives au sein du mouvement #MeToo sur Twitter".
+This repository is used for the Master Thesis of Sophie Mottier, entitled *"Au delà des 280 caractères: modes de constitution des collectifs et formes énonciatives au sein du mouvement #MeToo sur Twitter"*.
 ![Wordcloud of the top retweeted tweets](https://github.com/DenizIra33/metoo-twitter-data/blob/main/wordcloud.png?raw=true)

 This repository contains the code used to extact tweets and key statistics about the MeToo Movement on Twitter.